The long and the short of the Queen’s Speech

 Among the five shortest speeches is the first one ever delivered by Elizabeth II, which took place in November 1952 and was just 799 words long.

-This week’s Queen’s Speech will be the first for more than two years.

-The last one took place in June 2017.
-It was the only Queen’s Speech of Theresa May’s premiership, lasting 1,044 words and it took nine minutes to deliver.

-This will also be the 67th Queen’s Speech of Elizabeth II’s reign – but not all of them have been delivered by the monarch in person.
+Today’s speech was the 67th Queen’s Speech of Elizabeth II’s reign, and the 65th to be delivered by her in person.

 In 1959 and 1963, the Queen did not attend the State Opening of Parliament, when she was pregnant with Prince Andrew and Prince Edward respectively.